linlincao22/graduation-thesis-project_Linlin-Cao/README.md

 ---
-title: "Combining Bidirectional Mendelian Randomization and Experimental Approaches for the Identification of miRNAs related to Major Depressive Disorder
+title: "Combining Mendelian Randomization and Experimental Approaches for the Identification of miRNAs related to Major Depressive Disorder

 "
 author: "linlin Cao"
 date: 2023.11.20 - 2024.8.23